thinkinglabs/thinkinglabs.github.io/_posts/2019-09-06-from-bi-annual-to-fortnightly-releases-in-4-months-for-15-teams-and-a-single-monolith.md

 ---
 layout: talk
-title: Continuous Delivery in 4 months for 15 teams and their 1 monolith
+title: From bi-annual to fortnightly releases in 4 months for 15 teams and a single monolith
 date: 2019-09-06
 category: talks
 tags: [ Continuous Delivery, Improvement Kata, Theory of Constraints ]